The4Names/Electrochemical-Stability-of-Au-Pd-Alloys-Under-Halide-Electrolytes/README.md

 # Electrochemical-Stability-of-Au-Pd-Alloy-Nanoparticles-under-Halide-Induced-Dissolution
 In this repository, you will find the database (`dB` folder) containing all DFT-optimized structures of Au₀.₂₀Pd₀.₈₀ surfaces for each target atom used to analyze the stability of the Au–Pd alloy under different halide environments (water, HCl, HBr, and HI).

-Additionally, the repository includes the script `figure5.py`, which can be used to partially reproduce Figure 5.
+Additionally, you will find the script `figure5.py`, which can be used to partially reproduce Figure 5.
 The script reads the data stored in the `dB` folder.